lynix/hdd-spindown.sh/README.md

 For a complete list of options please see the example `hdd-spindown.rc`.

+## State of Development

+I have replaced all of my rotating disks with flash based storage.
+I will happily accept pull requests for improvements or bug fixes, but I will not be able to test anything myself.

 ## License

 This software is released under the terms of the MIT License, see file